-Here are some tips to make sure you and your family are getting the most out of your network!
+Here are some tips to make sure you and your family are getting the most out of your network.

 2.)
 Test your speed.
 Firstly, go to this link and test your download and upload speeds.
-Armed with this information, call your Internet Service Provider, and share your concerns.
-They can test your line and modem while you are on the phone with them.
+Secondly, call your Internet Service Provider, and share your concerns with them.
 Do NOT google the support number of your Internet Service Provider, get the contact info off your latest bill.
-If you have a busy home where there are multiple devices streaming games, videos, while you are trying to remote into work or attend online classes, you need more robust service.
+During the call they can test your line and modem.

-4.)
+5.)
 Consider installing a mesh network.
 Is your second-floor office dependent on the wireless signal coming from the router in the basement?
 When changing the location of your wiring is not possible, adding a mesh network to your home can help.
 TMC2 offers a mesh network that we find reliable and easy to set up and use.
 Please contact us for more details on upgrading your system.